 - Comice pears are less grainy than classic pears, with a great clean and bright pear flavor.

-- French butter pears and seckel pears can be eaten raw, but they need to be fully and completely ripe for the experience to be a pleasant one.
+- French butter pears and seckel pears can be eaten raw, but they need to be fully and completely ripe for the experience to be a pleasant one—even slightly underripe versions have a sharp, tannic hit.

 Pears That Keep Their Shape When Cooked